Enterprise Data Visualization Design System

 Interview structure:

-This contextual approach revealed not just what users said they needed, but what they actually did — often uncovering gaps between stated preferences and observed behavior.
+This contextual approach revealed not just what users said they needed, but what they actually did.
+It often uncovered gaps between stated preferences and observed behavior.

 Workflow Mapping